bkleinen/bkleinen.github.io/ws2013/info1/labs/exercise-11-with-switch.md

 **Adding Items**

+1. Implement an improved version of printing out the command words.
+(Moved from Exercise 10).<del> (Start with your game by exchanging your game from the last exercise with someone else.
+This will be done on Wednesday, 14.12.2011 in class!
+If groups from Exercise 09 aren&#8217;t there, they will be assigned a random other project, you can&#8217;t start working on this exercise before you have received a different project.
+Read through the code and documentation and see if you can understand what the game is about.
+Write a short description in your report.)</del>
-2. Extend your project so that a room can contain a single item.
+2. Extend that project so that a room can contain a single item.
 Items have descriptions and weights.
 When creating rooms and setting their exits, items for this game should also be created.
 When a player enters a room, information about an item present in this room should be displayed.
 3. How should the information about an item present in a room be produced?
 Which class should produce the string describing the item?
 Which class should print it?
 Why?
 If answering this exercise makes you feel you should change your implementation, go ahead and do so &#8211; and explain in your report why.
 4. Modify the project so that a room can hold any number of items.
 Use a collection to do this!
 Make sure the room has an iddItem method that places an item into the room.
 Make sure all items get shown when a player enters a room.
 Set up a fixture to thoroughly test this!
 5. Implement a &#8220;back&#8221; command that does not have a second word and takes the player back into the previous location.
 Test this!
 What happens if a second word is given?